wizo06/japanese/docs/grammar/fundamentals/contrast-particle.md

     *"As for who, is (it) a student?"*

     and that doesn't make any sense because "who" is not an actual person.
 This is where 「が」 comes into play.
-We already learned from the section about main wagon "A" that 「が」 attaches to a word to mark it as the main wagon "A".
+We already learned from the section about main car "A" that 「が」 attaches to a word to mark it as the main car "A".

     Suppose the student is "Alice".
 Then, we can say "Alice is student" like so:

     - アリスが学生だ

-    Main wagon "A" | Engine "B"
+    Main car "A" | Engine "B"
     :---: | :---:
     アリスが | 学生だ

-    But if we are asking the question "Who is the student?", that means we don't know what is inside the main wagon "A".
-It means that the main wagon "A" is unknown.
+    But if we are asking the question "Who is the student?", that means we don't know what is inside the main car "A".
+It means that the main car "A" is unknown.
 To illustrate:

-    Main wagon "A" | Engine "B"
+    Main car "A" | Engine "B"
     :---: | :---:
     ❓ が | 学生

-    So, all we need to do is put 「誰」 in the main wagon.
+    So, all we need to do is put 「誰」 in the main car.
 The question now becomes:

     - 誰が学生？

     *Who is student?*

     Makes sense right?
-The 「が」 particle marks the main wagon "A".
+The 「が」 particle marks the main car "A".
 It marks the subject.
 It marks the doer.
 It tells us *who*/*what* is doing/being "B".
 But didn't we say earlier that the particle 「が」 is the **identifier particle**?.
 That's right.
-The particle 「が」 marks the main wagon "A", therefore it tells us *who*/*what* is doing/being "B".
+The particle 「が」 marks the main car "A", therefore it tells us *who*/*what* is doing/being "B".
 It **identifies** "A" for us.

     Let's look at an example: